Alongside the Arts Council of Northern Ireland, we’re investing £900,000 in seven new big, bold and ambitious art

 On 27 September 2015, Replay Theatre Company brought the world’s first BabyDay to Belfast.
 It decorated the city with playful art and filled the streets with families.

 Draw Down the Walls 2015

-This October, Friday 9 - Sunday 11 October, Golden Thread Gallery will present Invisible Barriers: Moving Images, a programme of films in unusual and surprising sites across North Belfast.
-This will include art films, mainstream movies and community-authored productions, inviting audiences to imagine a city without barriers.
+On Friday 9 - Sunday 11 October, Golden Thread Gallery presented Invisible Barriers: Moving Images, a programme of films in unusual and surprising sites across North Belfast.
+This included art films, mainstream movies and community-authored productions, which invited audiences to imagine a city without barriers.

-See the city transformed as Nine Nights takes centre stage at City Hall on 24 October 2015.
-An outdoor theatre spectacle by ArtsEkta, Nine Nights will combine music, dance and pyrotechnics, retelling centuries-old Hindu folklore as a thrilling, contemporary Belfast celebration.
+On 24 October the city was transformed as Nine Nights took centre stage at City Hall.
+The outdoor theatre spectacle by ArtsEkta, combined music, dance and pyrotechnic as well as the retelling of centuries-old Hindu folklore.

 We've created a short animated film to give you more of a flavour of these projects.